TrickfireRobotics/Documentation/CodingStandard.md

 - All publicly derived classes must meet the requirements of the base class
 - Interface inheritance must satisfy the Liskov Substitution Principle
 - Avoid mixing interface inheritance and implementation inheritance if possible
-- Do not redefine non-virtual member functions
-- Mark function overrides with `override` or `final`, leaf classes `final`
-- Do not call virtual functions in constructors or destructors
-- Document inheritance rationale in the `@inherits` field of the class header

 <u>Discussion</u>